-- Bring the engine to normal operating temperature as soon as possible by driving with a light foot on the accelerator pedal.
-A cold engine uses more fuel and is subject to increased wear. - When possible avoid using the car for driving short distances.
-This does not allow the engine to reach normal operating temperature. - Drive carefully and avoid rapid acceleration and hard braking. - Do not exceed speed limit. - Avoid carrying unnecessary items (extra load) in the car. - Check tire pressures regularly (cold tires). - Remove snow tires when threat of snow or ice has ended. - Note that roof racks, ski racks, etc., increase air resistance and thereby fuel consumption. - Avoid using automatic transmission kick-down feature unless necessary.
+• Bring the engine to normal operating temperature as soon as possible by driving with a light foot on the accelerator pedal instead of allowing the engine to idle for a prolonged period.
+A cold engine uses more fuel and is subject to increased wear.

+• When possible avoid using the car for driving short distances.
+This does not allow the engine to reach normal operating temperature.

+- Drive carefully and avoid rapid acceleration and hard braking. - Do not exceed speed limit. - Avoid carrying unnecessary items (extra load) in the car. - Check tire pressures regularly (cold tires). - Remove snow tires when threat of snow or ice has ended. - Note that roof racks, ski racks, etc., increase air resistance and thereby fuel consumption. - Avoid using automatic transmission kick-down feature unless necessary.